DareData/lp-llm/00-llm-basics/01-NN-basics.md

 ## A simple example of a full Neural Network

 Once a perceptron is understood, a NN is just a bunch of perceptrons connected to the inputs, outputs or to each other.
 The hard part about them is their architecture.
 There are several ways to design their structure and the performance will greatly depend on this.
-The next video will explain to you how the inputs get converted into predictions of a simple problem
+The next video will explain to you how the inputs get converted into predictions of a simple problem.

 <img src="../images/CqOfi41LfDwhd.jpg" alt="" width="300" height="auto">